nutanix-japan/ocp-hci/ocp_scale_out_in/ocp_scale_out_in.rst

 Day 1: Scale In Worker Nodes
 ++++++++++++++++++++++++++++

 As any environment would require more kubernetes nodes from time to time to host more workloads.
-In this sectoin we will look at how a extra worker node is added to this OCP cluster.
+In this section we will look at how a worker node is removed from this OCP cluster as the resource requirements for workloads decreases.

 We will do this using Calm Actions.